LiuElvin/STAT_302_Final_Project/README.md

 - Nowadays, we rely on our cell phones to receive messages and communicate with others around the world

-- Traditionally, these cell phones needed to communicate with a nearby base station in order to send and receive calls
+- Traditionally, cell phones needed to communicate with a nearby base station to send and receive calls

   - More specifically, calls are relayed from base station to base station as our cell phone moves